Monetary Policy Meaning

 The main objective of monetary policy is to balance the supply and demand of money.
 As the economy expands, so does the demand for money.
 The central government increases the money supply proportionately to the increase in demand to prevent inflation.

-Types of Monetary Policy
+Monetary Policy Types

 1. Expansionary Monetary Policy